 This serves as a solid explanation as to why many of us run into credit card debt - paying using a piece of plastic makes the payment far less transparent than when we use money, influencing us to spend more, proving that credit cards can be a dangerous thing.
 What you can’t see won’t immediately hurt you…

 In another, similar experiment, it was found that when asked to bid for a pair of tickets to a sports event, those who were told they would be paying by credit card bid a significantly larger amount than those who were told they’d be paying by cash (Prelec and Simester, 2001).
 Crazy hey?

 And when considering credit cards and cheques, cheques are the lesser of the two evils.
 Soman (2001) has found that consumers who paid for a product by credit card rather than cheque experienced less psychological pain and were more willing to incur a given expense.
 Cheques appear to take that middle road between cash and card; physical, yet nevertheless abstract in principle.

-ribot, who run Cognitive Lode, have just won a Payments Award for their frictionless digital payment experience for UK coffee chain Harris+Hoole.
-Check the payments experience and our case study.
+- Simplicity pays off ribot, a design agency in Brighton, have just won a Payments Award for their frictionless digital payment experience for UK coffee chain Harris+Hoole.
+Check the payments experience and case study.

 - The Tip Trick Restaurants are now using the Cashless Effect to get people to tip more.
 When making a credit card payment, many programs provide customers with a range of tip options.
 Tipping at the higher rate (i.e. choosing the higher tip options) may not feel as painful as tipping at the same rate when parting with cash, therefore influencing customers paying by card to tip more.
 Restaurants particularly confident in their service could go further and offer a suggested default tip amount on-screen, perhaps rounded up to a whole number.
 See Round Pricing Preference for the reasons why.